 1984 (Warner Bros. ’84) Rating: A

 Reasserting their greatness, Van Halen came roaring back with 1984, which featured the bands customary strengths while adding new ingredients.
 The end result was a resounding artistic and commercial success that made for a stellar summer pop rock album.
 Van Halen effortlessly elevate keyboards within the mix on the bouncy “Jump,” the band’s lone #1 hit, the moody, dramatic “I’ll Wait,” and the short ambient title tune.
 Not that this album doesn’t rock, mind you.
-“Panama” (about a car not the country) and “Hot For Teacher” (best video ever?) are classic VH rockers, with blistering riffs and propulsive beats, while Diamond Dave is at his showy, obnoxious best (i.e. "reach down, between my legs"...).
-The rest of the album doesn’t quite keep the pace of the hits, but 1984 is filler-free and contains several enjoyable album tracks with loads of Eddie guitar fireworks.
+“Panama” (about a car not the country) and “Hot For Teacher” (best video ever?) are classic VH rockers, with blistering riffs, propulsive beats, and Diamond Dave at his showy, obnoxious best (i.e. "reach down, between my legs"...).
+The rest of this album doesn’t quite keep the pace of the hits, but 1984 is filler-free and contains several enjoyable album tracks with loads of Eddie guitar fireworks.
 "Top Jimmy," a tribute to James Paul Koncek of the band Top Jimmy & The Rhythm Pigs, is notable for its fast groove and dual vocals, "Drop Dead Legs" contains memorable mid-tempo riffs and catchy vocal hooks before some vintage Eddie guitar soloing closes it out, "Girl Gone Bad" is moody and rocking and maintains an impressive intensity throughout (it has some nice slower sections as well), and "House Of Pain" is a good rhythm-based groover with more great Eddie guitar.
 Still, fine though these tracks are (especially "Drop Dead Legs" and "Girl Gone Bad"), it's the big hits, all among the best VH songs ever, that this album is primarily remembered for, “Panama” and “Hot For Teacher” in particular being personal favorites; the latter is certainly Alex's shining moment, and who can forget poor Waldo?
-The main problem with the album is that as per usual it's a bit skimpy, and, though they seemed to add a fresh new element at the time, there's a dated '80s aspect to the keyboards that makes for a minor irritant.
+The main problem with this album is that as per usual it's a bit skimpy, and, though they seemed to add a fresh new element at the time, there's a dated '80s aspect to the keyboards that makes for a minor irritant.
 1984 is still great, though, and fans worldwide agreed, as this was the breakthrough release on the back of which the band went from being highly respected hard rock stars to international pop superstars.
 Unfortunately, this would be their last album with Dave at the mike for nearly three decades, as a swollen head spurred by some solo success (covers of “California Girls” and “Just A Gigolo”) convinced Dave that he could make it without Eddie and company.
 Dave's solo career was worthwhile at first but soon sunk to embarrassing depths, while Van Halen had significant commercial success with replacement Sammy Hagar (i.e. Van Hagar), though artistically speaking the Diamond Dave years will always be remembered as the band's peak.
 As such, it’s difficult not to think about what might have been for this groundbreaking band, who hit an accessible peak with this outing.

 5150 (Warner Bros. ’86) Rating: A-

 The first Van Hagar album is the best Van Hagar album.
 Van Halen were always big fans of Montrose, so it made sense that when Diamond Dave "big timed" them they regrouped by hiring former Montrose singer turned journeyman solo artist Sammy Hagar.
 While not an altogether inspired choice - their years together certainly can't compare to the David Lee Roth years - I think that the "Van Hagar" era was better than most people remember, and 5150 was certainly a fine album, sporting no less than six songs that regularly received airplay back in the day.
 "Good Enough" introduces the album with a regrettable Roth-like intro that seems forced, but Sammy soon settles in on what is otherwise a good straight up hard rocker, and the speedy, highly energized "Get Up" could be similarly described and also makes for a solid album track.
 As for the hits, the biggest one was “Why Can’t This Be Love,” and indeed its memorable keyboard riffs and catchy chorus was tailor made for radio.
-Elsewhere, Eddie also effectively intersperses keyboards on the excellent “Dreams,” which is more far reflective than your customary Dave tune but which is still melodic and rockin', and the also melodic, extremely well done power ballad “Love Walks In.”
+Elsewhere, Eddie also effectively intersperses keyboards on the excellent “Dreams,” which is far more reflective than your customary Dave tune but which is still melodic and rockin', and the also-melodic, extremely well done power ballad “Love Walks In.”
 This was the band's most blatantly commercial album to date, as 5150 was less reliant on Eddie’s guitar heroics, which remain impressive of course, albeit toned down, than on his strong songwriting.
 Also, Sammy’s somewhat dream-obsessed lyrics at least seem more mature than Roth’s (if not as clever), though Van Halen wasn’t necessarily a group that you wanted to grow up.
 As such, some of the fun is gone, as Roth’s exuberance is missed; besides, who ever wanted VH to sing ballads, anyway?
-Still, though the band no longer exudes effortless fun, and in spite of a few too many "hair band" worthy moments, I heartily recommend 5150 (named after Eddie’s home recording studio), which contains other top-notch songs such as “Summer Nights,” “Best Of Both Worlds,” and the title track.
+Still, though the band no longer exudes effortless fun, and in spite of a few too many "hair band" worthy moments and sounds that obviously date the album to the ‘80s (big bright keyboards, computerized drums, etc.), I heartily recommend 5150 (named after Eddie’s home recording studio), which contains other top-notch songs such as “Summer Nights,” “Best Of Both Worlds,” and the title track.
 Led by its great riffs and sing along chorus, "Summer Nights" just might be my favorite, as the song is exactly what you'd want it to be based on its title; I especially enjoy the fadeout ending.
-"The Best Of Both Worlds" is notable for its stop/start riffs, some slinky verses, and a more explosive but still catchy chorus, while the also-catchy, simply terrific title track may well be Sammy's best vocal with the band, highlighted by some high notes there at the end that even Dave would likely approve of.
+"The Best Of Both Worlds" is notable for its stop/start riffs, some slinky verses, and a more explosive but still catchy chorus, while the also-catchy, simply terrific title track may well be Sammy's best vocal with the band, highlighted by some high notes there at the end that even Dave would likely approve of (at least secretly).
 Anyway, Eddie’s strong songwriting and Sammy's solid vocals ensured that Roth’s loss would be minimized, at least temporarily, as “Inside,” the last track and a true waste of time, is the only failed attempt here.
 However, more would be coming on subsequent efforts, making most fans yearn for the good old days with Diamond Dave.

 OU812 (Warner Bros.
 88) Rating: B